DalDevWorks/devworks_website/_posts/2017-05-06-zerotodeploy.markdown

 - [Optional] We recommend [RubyMine](https://www.jetbrains.com/ruby/) for Rails development which you can get for free with an [educational license](https://www.jetbrains.com/student/).

 Our team will be available before the workshop to help setting up your environment.
-Further, we’ll post resources and tutorials so you can keep developing your skills after the workshop.
+After the workshop, we’ll post resources and tutorials so you can keep developing your skills after the workshop.

 See you at ShiftKey!